annaprotasio/hello-world/useful_links.md

-  ~ links shared during the Reproducibility in R course
+# links shared during the Reproducibility in R course

+In this section we list a series of useful links shared in the course

   https://github.com/sblab-bioinformatics?tab=repositories